Submission Guidelines

 Example 1

-The author(s) declare that they have no financial or personal relationship(s) that may have inappropriately influenced them in writing this article.
+The [author or authors], [Authors' full first name, initials for any subsequent names, followed by full surname], declare that they have no financial or personal relationships that may have inappropriately influenced them in writing this article.

 Example 2

-The author reported that they [have a financial and/or business interests in] [are a consultant to] [received funding from] a company that may be affected by the research reported in the enclosed publication.
-They have disclosed those interests fully and have in place an approved plan for managing any potential conflicts arising from [that involvement].
+[Author's full first name, initials for any subsequent names, followed by full surname] has reported [that they have a financial and/or business interest in, OR are a consultant to, OR received funding from] a company that may be affected by the research reported in the enclosed publication.
+They have disclosed those interests fully and have in place an approved plan for managing any potential conflicts arising from that involvement.

 Example 3